carleshf/carleshf.github.io/_posts/2018-09-26-hack_and_learn_ctf_challange_packet_analysis.md

 ---
 layout: post
-published: true
+published: false
 title: Hack&Learn CTF Challange - Packet Analysis
 ---

-In this post, I am going to explain how I answered the three _Packet Analysis_ challenges from the Capture the Flach challenge proposed by [`Advoqt Academy`](https://www.advoqt.com).
+In this post, I am going to explain how I answered the three _Packet Analysis_ challenges from the Capture the Flag proposed by [`Advoqt Academy`](https://www.advoqt.com).
 These challenges consisting in three blocks: the first set of four questions about basic understanding of [`Wireshark`](https://www.wireshark.org), and two blocks where we need to analyze two traces from [`Nmap`](https://nmap.org/).

 ```
 ├── Packet Analysis